Judite Teixeira: Biography

 Judith Teixeira was born on 25 January 1880 in Viseu, and was baptized on February 1 of the same year, in the Viseu cathedral, as the natural daughter of Maria do Carmo; the name of the father was not included in the certificate of baptism.
-In 1907, she was adopted by Francisco dos Reis Ramos, an ensign in the infantry.
-She was single at the time, and resided in Lisbon, at number 70 of Rua do Arco do Carvalhão.
+In 1907, she was recognized as the legitimate daughter of Francisco dos Reis Ramos, an ensign in the infantry.
+At the time, she resided in Lisbon, at number 70 of Rua do Arco do Carvalhão, with Jaime Levy Azancot, a Sephardic Jewish businessman.

-Some time later, she married Jaime Levy Azancot, with whom she lived with in Rua Rodrigo da Fonseca.
-On 8 March 1913 the marriage was dissolved, the wife being accused of adultery and abandonment of legal domicile.
+On 3 August 1908, she married Jaime Levy Azancot, with whom she lived with in Rua Rodrigo da Fonseca.
+On 8 March 1913 the marriage was dissolved, the wife being accused of adultery and abandonment of the conjugal domicile.
 On 22 April 1914 in Bussaco, she married Álvaro Virgílio de Franco Teixeira, 26, a lawyer and industrialist.
+In 1931, Álvaro Teixeira initiated divorce proceedings but withdrew due to insufficient evidence.
+He died on September 9, 1937, of arteriosclerosis, without a will.

+Judith Teixeira was the lover of the writer and feminist Maria Olga de Moraes Sarmento da Silveira, who is mentioned in the Azancot divorce proceedings.
+Another woman, Júlia de Moraes Sarmento, is also mentioned.

 It was in her forties, between 1922 and 1927, that Teixeira published all her books and directed the magazine Europa.
 Due to the lesbian themes of some of her poems, she was violently attacked in the conservative and moralist press for "sexual shamelessness" and "ignoble doggerel".
 In 1927, she was absent from Portugal, as indicated by a note inserted at the end of her short-story collection Satânia, the last book she published.

-Nothing is known about the last 32 years of her life.
 She died on 17 May 1959 at age 79.
 At the time of death, she resided in Lisbon, at number 3 of Praceta Padre Francisco, Campo de Ourique.
 According to her death certificate, she died a widow, was childless, owned no property, and did not leave a will.